Implant Failure Rhinoplasty

 Nose implants are quite popular, especially among Asian rhinoplasty techniques.
 Nose augmentation with nose implants can help raise the nasal bridge, elongate the tip of the nose, and enhance the overall features of the face.

+At our office near Boston Common, we offer a range of nose implants and revision techniques for failed implants.
 Standard nose implants are typically made of biocompatible alloplastic materials such as silicone.
 For the majority of patients, nasal implants can provide great natural-looking results.
 However, there are some individuals, approximately 10-20% of nose implant recipients, that end up having complications.

 The benefits of using your own cartilage instead of implants include: